elmarmertens/ABCprecisionsampler/readme.md

 ## Overview

 These replication files provide code to apply the precision-based sampler for state spaces that have not measurement error as described in my paper.
+The code in this repository allows to replicate the following two applications described in the paper:

-The first application is a VAR(p) model with missing observations. [goPrecisonsamplerVARmissingvalues.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/goPrecisonsamplerVARmissingvalues.m) simulates data for a VAR(p) and applies the precision-based sampler as well as the Durbin-Koopmans (DK) sampler, and collects execution times for various model configurations described in the paper. [tabulateVARmissingvalues.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/tabulateVARmissingvalues.m) tabulates the results.
+- Common-Trend model with VAR(p) dynamics for the gap variables. [goPrecisonsamplerTrendVAR.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/goPrecisonsamplerTrendVAR.m) simulates data for a VAR(p) and applies the precision-based sampler as well as the Durbin-Koopmans (DK) sampler, and collects execution times for various model configurations described in the paper. [tabulateTrendVAR.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/tabulateTrendVAR.m) tabulates the results.

-More to follow ...
+- VAR(p) model with missing observations. [goPrecisonsamplerVARmissingvalues.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/goPrecisonsamplerVARmissingvalues.m) simulates data for a VAR(p) and applies the precision-based sampler as well as the Durbin-Koopmans (DK) sampler, and collects execution times for various model configurations described in the paper. [tabulateVARmissingvalues.m](https://github.com/elmarmertens/kendallcloverCode/blob/kendallcloverCode/tabulateVARmissingvalues.m) tabulates the results.